 Temperature: Warm temp 60-80.
 These plants become dormant with prolonged exposure to temperatures below 60°F (15.6°C) and may drop all of their leaves.
 Be sure to keep an Alocasia plant away from air conditioners and cold drafts.

-Watering: Maintain a regular watering schedule and keep the soil moist but not saturated.
-Allow soil to dry out about half way down between waterings.
+Watering: Allow soil to dry out about half way down between waterings.
 Alocasia can be sensitive to hard tap water.
 Try using filtered water or leaving water out in a watering can for at least 24 hours before using.

 Wet leaves and soggy soil makes an Alocasia plant more susceptible to a variety of fungal infections.
 Alocasia plants require less water during the winter when it's dormant.